Ahmad-Mtr/authentiq-demo-trad/README.md

 # Authentiq

-An open professional platform with an AI-powered recruiting agent.
-Think LinkedIn alternative inspired by [atproto](https://atproto.com)/[Bluesky](https://bsky.app), but with smarter talent discovery.
+An open professional platform Proof-of-Concept with an AI-powered recruiting agent.
+Think LinkedIn alternative inspired by [atproto](https://atproto.com)/[Bluesky](https://bsky.app), but with smarter talent discovery (This version doesn't implement atproto features).

-> **Status:** Proof of concept / Demo
+> > [!NOTE]
+> **Status:** not ready yet, things might break

 ## What it does